-Freelancers often have to write proposals in order to receive projects.
-The same applies here at www.freelancermap.com.
-Writing proposals can sometimes be very tricky, but having a couple of things in mind can make a great difference in the way you approach this task and, more importantly, in the way employers evaluate your proposal.
+Freelancers often have to write proposals in order to get projects.
+Making a pitch to a potential client can be intimidating; whether it’s your first time out on your own, or you’re a seasoned freelancer.
+Writing a freelancer proposal can sometimes be very tricky, but having a couple of things in mind can make a great difference in the way you approach this task and, more importantly, in the way employers evaluate your proposal.

 Here are a few steps that will hone your proposal writing skills and increase your chances to get contracts.